 The Ride

-The ride will be completely self-supported, and they are still looking for support in the form of gas cards (mail to Task Force Dagger).
-Adam and Zach welcome anyone to join them for a day on the ride.
-Each scheduled stop along the way is significant to their cause, either as a Special Forces base or a location of historical significance to Special Services soldiers.
-All money raised as a result of this trip will go to benefit the Task Force Dagger.
+The ride will be completely self-supported, and Adam and Zach are still looking for support in the form of gas cards.
+They welcome anyone to join them for a day on the ride.
+Each scheduled stop along the way is significant to their cause, either as a Special Forces base or as a location of historical significance to Special Services soldiers.
+All money raised as a result of this trip will go to benefit Task Force Dagger.

 July 29 – Fort Lewis, WA

-August 11 – Helena, MT (The 1st Special Service Force was organized and trained in Helena)
+August 11 – Helena, MT (the first Special Service force was organized and trained in Helena)

 August 31 – Fort Carson, CO